edgedock/dcmartin/setup/README.md

 # Automated initialization
 Automated initialization is provided through a [Home-Assistant][ha-home] addon that executes the initialization script periodically and updates a Cloudant database with processed clients.

-1. Start Ubuntu 18 VM or flash Raspbian Stretch (Lite) for RaspberryPi
+1. Start Ubuntu 18 AMD64 VM (currently _not_ working on Raspbian Stretch (Lite) for RaspberryPi)
 1. Run installation scripts (as root, on device) for Open Horizon and Home Assistant
    + [`ibm.biz/horizon-setup`][horizon-setup]
    + [`ibm.biz/hassio-setup`][hassio-setup]
-1. Connect to Home Assistant on VM or RPi at port 8123 (e.g. `http://raspberrypi.local:8123/`)
+1. Connect to Home Assistant on VM or RPi at port 8123 (e.g. `http://vmhost.local:8123/`)
 1. Install MQTT addon `Mosquitto` from the HassIO Addon Store (n.b. optionally install `Configurator` addon)
 1. Create a configuration from [template][template] using the _setup_ [instructions][dcm-oh-setup]
 1. Create a IBM Cloudant database named `hzn-config` and copy configutration into new entry